The PRESTO Landing Page Copywriting Framework

 After you’ve established that you’re talking to them about the pain point you’re trying to solve for them it’s time to bring in that element of storytelling that marketers always rave about.
 It’s not enough to say “we build websites”, or “we have CRM software”, or “we fight legal battles on your behalf”.
 If you really want to pull someone in to your landing page and have them seriously consider your offer you’ve got to tell them a little bit of a story.
 Let them know that you understand their pain because of your experiences in working with clients or have experienced the pain yourself.
 We’re trying to build some rapport with your website visitors and tell them your brand story, all while telling them a story that resonates with their pain.
 It’s a lot to fit in to a paragraph or two, but copywriting is a skill like any other.

 A secondary goal here is to agitate the visitor a little bit.
-We want them to remember how annoying the pain is in an emotional way.
-This is a good chance to pair copy with imagery and design that invoke that emotional response.
+We want them to remember how annoying their pain is in an emotional way.
+If you can use a few data points or awareness statistics to back up claims and start to build rapport with some secondary sources to establish trust, even better.
 Once we’ve got them a little worked up and remembering how annoying their pain point really is, it’s time to move on to the next part of the copywriting journey.

 Educate